-ORNL’s Power Electronics and Electric Machinery Research Center (PEEMRC) is the primary laboratory for the DOE Vehicle Technologies Office electric drive research and development due to a unique combination of facilities and expertise.
+ORNL’s Power Electronics and Electric Machinery (PEEM) Laboratory is the primary laboratory for the DOE Vehicle Technologies Office electric drive research and development due to a unique combination of facilities and expertise.
 Focus areas include wireless and wired power charging, power inverters and converters, efficient motor control technologies, compact electric motors, and packaging.
-The Center’s activities cover all these areas from invention to analysis, modeling, simulation, to building prototypes starting from a bare die, and evaluating both novel and commercial components.
+The laboratory's activities cover all these areas from invention to analysis, modeling, simulation, to building prototypes starting from a bare die, and evaluating both novel and commercial components.

 The PEEM Laboratory provides approximately 835 m2 (9,000 ft2) of space, including areas specifically designed for proprietary research.